 You can’t get “Price for Life” with their fiber service, for cable + Internet bundles, or any of the three-service packages they offer.
 There’s also no guarantee that their max 100 Mbps will be available in your area.
 Most users only get around 77% of their max, well under the 100 Mbps advertised.

 CenturyLink has a reputation for average customer service.
 The only way to connect with them is via phone.
 There’s no online chat or email option.
 That might be a problem if your phone service is out, but since you can always call in on your cell phone, it may not really be an issue.
 Wait times to talk to a real person can be long when things get busy.
 This could be why their customer service approval rating is lower than the 48.4% national average.

 It would also be nice if CenturyLink added in some extra incentives, like trial subscriptions.
 Verizon Fios, for example, is giving new customers one year of AMC+ and Disney+.
-The $100 gift card is great, but the lack of anything beyond this makes them a bit less competitive in the super-competitive ISP market.
+The $100 gift card is outstanding, but the lack of anything beyond this makes them a bit less competitive in the ultra-competitive ISP market.

 CenturyLink vs Verizon Fios – Which Is Better?

 Speaking of Verizon, let’s take a look at how CenturyLink stacks up and which is the better option.
 There are tradeoffs with each service, and the better one will be whichever fits best with your needs.
 That being said, there are significant differences between the two services that are worth noting.